 I put my hand on his head and he imperceptibly leaned in.
 It’s hard to be 11 and have so much to learn.
 It’s hard to be 11 and have a bad day.
 And I may be his momma, but the truth is I cannot always make it okay.
 Because sometimes it is not.

 And while I cannot erase this struggle there are things I can do.
-I can try to remember.
-I can try to remember that homework is overwhelming and friends are complicated and recess is not always fun.
-I can try to remember that while 5th grade may be easier than having a full-time job, it is hard to be a student when there is so much to learn and forgetting your book or your homework can land you a detention or worse.
+I can try to notice.
+I can try to notice that life can feel overwhelming and relationships are complicated and being a kid is not always fun.
+I can try to notice that being eleven is a full-time job, learning how hard it is to navigate new things when there is so much to learn and life does not always flow smoothly.
+I can enter my child's experience in this moment and just acknowledge where their heart is.

 I can try to remember that sometimes, even when you are big, all you need in the whole wide world is a minute with your momma in the quiet of your car.
 All you need is a place where the tear can fall and it will be okay and no one will see except someone who cares.